ActiveWorkspaceExtensions/AW-Docs/docs/HomeFolderLinkcmdGlobal/HomeFolderLinkcmdGlobal.md

                 "deps": "soa/dataManagementService",
 ```

-So now we know the method and the file its located in so we can find its inputs
+So now we know the method and the file its located in so we can find its inputs:

 ``` javascript
 exports.getProperties = function( uids, propNames )
 ```
 So the inputs are `uids` and `propNames` for the uids.
-We can provide that in the json as well:
+We can provide that in the JSON as well:

 ``` json
 "inputData": {